Asdaois/odin-book/README.md

 ## How to use

-Go to some of the differents deploy login and enjoy
+Just enter one of the links above, login and enjoy!

-## Developed for
+## Developed by

 [@Asdaois](https://github.com/Asdaois/)